AngelRodRo/init-prototype-project/README.md

 ## Scripts to run

-- create-sample-projects.sh: This script will create 2 projects with the same name adding the prefix FE or BE.
+- **create-sample-projects.sh**: This script will create 2 projects with the same name adding the prefix FE or BE.
-- create-git-branching.sh: This script will create branches for dev, stage and master.
+- **create-git-branching.sh**: This script will create branches for dev, stage and master.
 According to the classic branching strategy. **NOTE**: This require some permissions from github before continue.
-- deploy-projects.sh: This script will create heroku apps. **NOTE**: This require some permissions from heroku before continue
+- **deploy-projects.sh**: This script will create heroku apps. **NOTE**: This require some permissions from heroku before continue